publicissapient-france/scaleway-breakathon/README.md

 didn't want to share our personal Scaleway accounts credentials with other team members 😉

-We are working in the `Xebia4Ever-Breakathon-2021` project/namespace (ID `80700332-ae36-4276-bbfe-a24b85d2aa19`).
+We are working in the `Breakathon` project/namespace as asked by the team registration process (ID `7ee16446-7711-4171-a7c2-4bb6f0d4c4c8`).

+## Scaleway region

+As required by the team registration cluster setup process, we are using the **Netherlands (Anmsterdam) aka `nl-ams` region**.

 ## Stack

 As every cloud users should, we aim at having everything automated.

-Therefore, all of the infrastructure deployment for this breakathon is done "as-code" in order to be reviewable, versionable, shareable, repeatable, etc.
+Therefore, all of the infrastructure deployment for this breakathon is done "as-code" as much as possible in order to be reviewable, versionable, shareable, repeatable, etc.

 For the main infrastructure-as-code part, we are using **Terraform**.